All right, news roundup and information overload hour.

 If you want to be a part of the program, the big news of the day is we have been telling you a judge would have to sign off on this, you know, sweetheart slap on the wrist plea deal with with Hunter Biden as it relates to two misdemeanor tax charges and a gun diversion program.

-Anyway, so the day ends with Hunter Biden pleading not guilty and and the deal completely falls apart.
+Anyway, so the day ends with Hunter Biden pleading not guilty and the deal completely falls apart.

 And anyway, by Tuesday morning, the committee filed an amicus brief.

-This is the Comer Committee that and we just had James Comer on with the Delaware U.S. District Judge in this case.
+This is the Comer Committee that, and we just had James Comer on with the Delaware U.S. District Judge in this case.

-Ended up being a three-hour hearing.
+It ended up being a three-hour hearing.

 Nobody expected it to last that long.